shanishaham/portfolio/README.md

 # Applied Math Undergraduate

 ## About Me
-I am a current second year Applied Math student at UCLA, excited about finding unique ways to supplement the breadth of my coursework with hands on learning experiences.
-As of now, I am interested in machine learning, data science, quantitative analysis, and mathematical modeling.
+I am a current second year Applied Math student at UCLA, excited about finding unique ways to supplement the breadth of my coursework with hands-on learning experiences.
+I am interested in machine learning, data science, quantitative analysis, and mathematical modeling.
 I am curious about learning more in and around these topics, especially as I progress through my undergraduate career!

 #### Technical Skills: Python, R, C++